ArthurLoboLobo/projeto-estudos/README.md

-# 📚 StudyMate - AI-Powered Exam Preparation Platform
+# 📚 Caky - AI-Powered Exam Preparation Platform

 A web platform that helps university students prepare for exams through hyper-focused, context-aware AI tutoring.
 Students upload their study materials (past exams, slides, notes), and the AI becomes a personalized tutor that understands their specific course content.